ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of rain showers between 3am and 4am, then a slight chance of showers and thunderstorms between 4am and 5am.
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms after 5am.
 Partly cloudy.
-Low around 62, with temperatures rising to around 64 overnight.
-Southeast wind 6 to 10 mph, with gusts as high as 18 mph.
+Low around 62, with temperatures rising to around 64
+         overnight.
+Southeast wind 3 to 10 mph, with gusts as high as 18 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A slight chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 8am and 10am,
-         then a chance of showers and thunderstorms between 10am and 5pm, then showers and thunderstorms likely.
-Some of the storms could produce heavy rain.
+         <h3>Monday</h3>A chance of showers and thunderstorms before 4pm, then a chance of showers and thunderstorms.
+Some of the storms could produce
+         heavy rain.
 Partly sunny, with a high near 83.
 South wind 10 to 22 mph, with gusts as high as 37 mph.
-Chance of precipitation is 40%.<br></div>
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>Showers and thunderstorms.
+         <h3>Monday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms.
 Partly cloudy.
-Low around 60, with temperatures rising to around 62 overnight.
-Southwest wind 6
+Low around 60, with temperatures
-         to 22 mph, with gusts as high as 37 mph.
+         rising to around 62 overnight.
+Southwest wind 6 to 22 mph, with gusts as high as 37 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">